HASEL-UZH/PersonalAnalytics/README.md

 - Prof. Dr. Gail C. Murphy (University of British Columbia)

 # Research
-This tool was developed for and used by the following researchs:
+This tool was developed for and used by the following research:
 - [CSCW’18](https://www.andre-meyer.ch/CSCW18) Design Recommendations for Self-Monitoring in the Workplace: Studies in Software Development.
 André Meyer, Gail Murphy, Thomas Zimmermann, Thomas Fritz. (hint: in this paper, the tool described as WorkAnalytics refers to the PersonalAnalytics in this repository)
 - [CHI’18](http://www.zora.uzh.ch/id/eprint/151128/1/pn4597-zugerA.pdf) Sensing Interruptibility in the Office: A Field Study on the Use of Biometric and Computer Interaction Sensors.
 Manuela Züger, Sebastian Müller, André Meyer, Thomas Fritz.
 - [TSE’17](https://www.andre-meyer.ch/TSE17) The Work Life of Developers: Activities, Switches and Perceived Productivity.
 André Meyer, Gail Murphy, Thomas Zimmermann, Laura Barton, Thomas Fritz.